dhyaan1902/flux/README.md

 3. Submit a pull request with a clear summary and tests where applicable.

 Please follow the established code style and include documentation for new features.

 ---

+## 🟦 MainActivity.java & Android Flags (Very Important)

+This project includes a customized `MainActivity.java` because **Capacitor apps do not behave correctly without certain Android flags enabled**.

+If you remove or modify these flags, you will encounter issues such as:

+* Unexpected *redirects* when opening the app
+* WebView reloading or restarting on orientation changes
+* App not entering *true immersive fullscreen*
+* Navigation bar randomly reappearing
+* Edge-to-edge UI not rendering correctly

+### Why this file is required

+Capacitor’s default Android activity does not automatically:

+* Enable immersive mode
+* Disable system UI chrome
+* Apply edge-to-edge window insets
+* Keep the WebView stable across lifecycle events

+To prevent these problems, this project’s `MainActivity.java` includes:

+* Fullscreen/immersive mode flags
+* Sticky UI visibility settings
+* Window inset compatibility code
+* Fixes for redirect loops

+If you plan to fork, rebuild, or customize this app, **do not delete or ignore the MainActivity modifications**.
+Your build will behave incorrectly without them.

+---